Zardoz89/dcpu_vm/README.md

 COMPILING
 ---------
+    cd build
+    cmake ..
     make

-To doing a relese build (compiling with optimizations):
+To doing a release build (compiling with optimizations):
-    make release
+    cmake -DCMAKE_BUILD_TYPE=Release ..

+Run make install to copy the executable to the root of the project

 RUN
 ---

     ./dcpu_vm dcpuBinFileProgram

-The program will you ask if you like to run the benchmark or step execution mode.
+The program will you ask if you like to run the threaded benchmark, step execution mode, single VM benchmark and run 100K cycles.

-In step execution mode, each time that you press enter, except 'f' or 'q' followed by enter, you will exceute a CPU clock cycle.
-If you press 'q' followed by enter , you will end the VM , and if you press 'f' followed by enter, you will exceute directly 100 cycles.
+In step execution mode, each time that you press enter, except 'f' or 'q' followed by enter, you will execute a CPU clock cycle.
+If you press 'q' followed by enter , you will end the VM , and if you press 'f' followed by enter, you will execute directly 100 cycles.

-The benchmark setup is coded in some contants at the begin of main.cpp.
+The benchmark setup is coded in some constants at the begin of main.cpp.

+In run 100K cycles mode, at the end of the emulation, the program will wait to press any character to finish the execution.

-Actually the VM have attached a fake LEM1802 monitor that shows in terminal a B&W ASCII representation of the screen.
-Allow to see text on it, and respond to all commands of a real LEM1802, but don't uses palettes, color, border color or font maps.
+Actually the step and run100k VM have attached a LEM1802 monitor that shows in a window.
-It refresh at 60Hz (1666,7 cpu cycles), so you will need press a few times any key to see anything in the terminal, in step mode.
+It refresh at 30Hz (~833 cpu cycles), so you will need press a few times any key to see anything in the terminal, in step mode.

 TODO